Einstein ring: Known Einstein rings

 Another example is the radio/X-Ray Einstein ring around PKS 1830-211, which is unusually strong in radio.
 It was discovered in X-Ray by Varsha Gupta et al. at the Chandra X-Ray observatory It is also notable for being the first case of a quasar being lensed by an almost face-on spiral galaxy.

 Galaxy MG1654+1346 features a radio ring.
 The image in the ring is that of a quasar radio lobe, discovered in 1989 by G.Langston et al.

+In June 2023, a team of astronomers led by Justin Spilker announced their discovery of an Einstein ring of distant galaxy rich in organic molecules (aromatic hydrocarbons).

+In September 2023, a scientist named Bruno Altieri saw a hint of an Einstein ring in the data coming back from the Euclid space telescope.
+The ring is located in a galaxy, NGC 6505, that is not too far from Earth–about 600-million light years away.

+In February 2025, the Euclid space telescope captured a nearly perfect Einstein ring around galaxy NGC 6505, about 590 million light-years away.
+This gravitational lensing effect bent light from a background galaxy 4.42 billion light-years away.

 Extra rings

 Using the Hubble Space Telescope, a double ring has been found by Raphael Gavazzi of the STScI and Tommaso Treu of the University of California, Santa Barbara.
 This arises from the light from three galaxies at distances of 3, 6, and 11 billion light years.
 Such rings help in understanding the distribution of dark matter, dark energy, the nature of distant galaxies, and the curvature of the universe.
 The odds of finding such a double ring around a massive galaxy are 1 in 10,000.
 Sampling 50 suitable double rings would provide astronomers with a more accurate measurement of the dark matter content of the universe and the equation of state of the dark energy to within 10 percent precision.